youssefsadquy/Study-Scheduler/WeeklyLog.md

 - Lukas Hammer: Formatted functional requirements and fixed typos

 ### :x: Week 10
 - James Carr: Inserted UML diagram image into use case document.
 Began working on a use case description.
+Added methods to class diagram.